Jimmy Fallon: Personal life

 Fallon married film producer Nancy Juvonen on December 22, 2007.
-They initially met on the set of Saturday Night Live, but did not become friends until later on the set of Fever Pitch.
-Fallon proposed in August 2007 with a Neil Lane-designed engagement ring on the dock of Juvonen's family home in Wolfeboro, New Hampshire.
+They initially met on the set of Saturday Night Live, but they did not become friends until later on the set of Fever Pitch.
+Fallon proposed in August 2007 with a bespoke engagement ring on the dock of Juvonen's family home in Wolfeboro, New Hampshire.
 They were married four months later.
 Their daughters were born via surrogate in 2013 and 2014.
-They live in Sagaponack, New York, and have a female English cream Golden Retriever named Gary Frick that has appeared on Late Night with Jimmy Fallon.
+They own a house in Sagaponack, New York, and previously lived in Gramercy Park, Manhattan, they also have a female English cream Golden Retriever named Gary Frick that has appeared on Late Night with Jimmy Fallon.

 On November 4, 2017, Fallon's mother Gloria died from undisclosed causes at the age of 68 at NYU Langone Medical Center.
 Scheduled tapings of the following week's Tonight Show episodes were canceled.
 One week later, Fallon paid tribute to his mother following that night's monologue, becoming emotional and calling her "the best audience".

 Fallon was raised Roman Catholic.
-In a 2011 interview with NPR, he expressed his fondness for the Latin Mass, and stated he was no longer a regular churchgoer.
+In a 2011 interview with NPR, he expressed his fondness for the Latin Mass, but he stated he was no longer a regular churchgoer.

 Health problems

 On June 26, 2015, Fallon suffered a ring avulsion injury when he tripped over a rug in his home and tried to break his fall by holding onto a countertop, causing his finger to nearly get torn off by his wedding ring.
 He was taken to the emergency room and then sent to a surgeon who performed microsurgery on his finger.
 He spent 10 days in the ICU before going home.
-He discussed this on the July 13 episode of the Tonight Show and thanked the doctors and nurses who helped him.
+He discussed this on the July 13 episode of The Tonight Show and thanked the doctors and nurses who helped him.
 A month later, he was still expecting to spend another eight weeks without any feeling in his finger.
 In an interview with Billboard magazine in September 2015, he explained that his finger still had limited mobility and that another surgery would be required.
 He reiterated this point at the 67th Emmy Awards on September 20, 2015, when he appeared in public without his finger bandaged for the first time since the accident.

-On January 4, 2022, Fallon announced on Instagram that he had tested positive for COVID-19 over the holiday season.
+On January 4, 2022, Fallon announced that he had tested positive for COVID-19 over the holiday season.
 He thanked medical professionals and credited the COVID-19 vaccine with making him "lucky enough to only have mild symptoms".

-Controversy

-In August 2022, an anonymous woman who alleged SNL cast member Horatio Sanz groomed her and sexually assaulted her in 2002 when she was under the age of 18 requested that Fallon be added to her lawsuit against Sanz as a defendant, alleging he enabled Sanz's behavior.